Fiscal and Financial Planning Guide 2024-2025

 Seniors’ residences

-In the case of seniors’ residences, residence managers will allocate a predetermined percentage of the rent to eligible expenses based on the services provided under the lease, as illustrated in the following table:
+In the case of senior residences, residence managers must allocate a predetermined percentage of rent to eligible expenses based on the services provided under the lease, as established by the Agence du revenu du Québec, as illustrated in the table below.

 Maximum expenses